 I use Mud Songs to document all of my successes and failures in beekeeping.
-I have kept bees in and around St. John’s, Newfoundland, the cultural hub of the western world, since 2010.
+I have kept honey bees in and around St. John’s, Newfoundland, the cultural hub of the western world, since 2010.
 Mud Songs is written and illustrated with photos and videos intended for hobbyist beekeepers, not commercial beekeepers or business entrepreneurs.
 I try to keep everything simple and practical.
-I’m not a certified master beekeeper but I’ve done my homework, enough to satisfy my gentle / relaxed / easy-going approach to beekeeping and keep myself in honey all year round.
+I’m not a certified master beekeeper yet but I’ve done my homework, enough to satisfy my gentle approach to beekeeping and keep myself in honey all year round.
 I hope that by being honest about my mistakes while documenting what actually seems to work, others might learn as well from me as they would from more experienced beekeepers.
 Update: I post only to my Twitter feed these days, but hopefully that’s just temporary.

 Contact me through @mudsongs.org.
 Just add the name Phillip to the front of the address (and that’s Phillip with 2 Ls).